jmc37/HackTheBreak/README.md

 ﻿# HackTheBreak

-To start type->npm run dev
+To start type in terminal->npm run dev